Zack Morris (Saved by the Bell): Breaking the fourth wall

 In Saved by the Bell, Zack breaks the fourth wall on numerous occasions.
-During many episodes, he would introduce the episode, or speak his opinion on different topics, such as Slater, Kelly, etc. Usually when he is notably worried about something Zack says "Time Out", and makes a motion with his hands similar to a basketball player requesting a time out from the referee, and everyone around him freezes.
+During many episodes, he would introduce the episode or express his opinion on different topics, such as Slater, Kelly, etc. Usually, when he is notably worried about something, Zack says "Time Out" and makes a motion with his hands similar to a basketball player requesting a time out from the referee, and everyone around him freezes.
 Immediately after, Zack usually offers his opinion, and says "Time In!" when he is finished, and the episode continues.

 In "Video Yearbook," Zack uses his ability to stop time to alter the immediate future, when he "Times-Out", to avoid getting punched by Slater.
-Slater instead punches Mr. Belding because Zack moves out of the room, yet surprisingly none of the characters seem to notice when Zack suddenly disappears.
-When he "Times-Out" in this instance he also places a piece of paper between the lips of Kelly and a boy she is pretending to kiss.
+Slater instead punches Mr. Belding because Zack moves out of the room; yet, surprisingly, none of the characters seem to notice when Zack suddenly disappears.
+When he "Times-Out" in this instance, he also places a piece of paper between the lips of Kelly and a boy she is pretending to kiss.

 In another episode, "Glee Club," Zack stops time to give Screech a cassette tape during a performance he was giving with the school choir.
 His power is able to selectively keep Screech unfrozen, much like Evie Garland's (from the television show Out of This World) ability to freeze and unfreeze time with hand gestures and selectively unfreeze individuals by tagging them.